pidou46/uPZEM-004t/README.md

 The easiest way to do it is to add a 1khom resitance between the 5V pin of the connectign port and the closet pin to U3 symbol.

 ## Dependency
-This library is dependent upon uModBus library
+This library is dependent upon uModBus library: https://github.com/techbase123/micropython-modbus